The Preservation Department pursues four objectives toward achieving its goal of maintaining the collections in serviceable condition:

 Berkeley, CA 94720-6000

-An average of 60,000 books and serials a year are processed through BPD to the Bindery, where they are bound or otherwise protected and then returned to BPD and distributed back into the Library system.
+Each year, many thousands of books and serials are processed through BPD to the Bindery, where they are bound or otherwise protected and then returned to BPD and distributed back into the Library system.
 The unit is usually staffed by 2 full-time employees and several student library employees.

 The Bindery offers a variety of binding styles and protective containers; most materials processed for the UC Berkeley Library fall into the following classifications: